 The Company enters into exploration agreements with other companies pursuant to which it may earn interests in mineral properties by issuing common shares and/or making option payments and/or incurring expenditures in varying amounts by varying dates.
 Failure by Mega to meet such requirements can result in a reduction or loss of the Company's ownership interests or entitlements under the agreements.

 The Company's key exploration properties are located in Western Australia, Queensland Australia and Ontario, Canada.
-The Company incurred \$906 in exploration expenditures during the year (2015 - \$903).
+The Company incurred \$839 in exploration expenditures during the year ended September 30, 2017 (2016 - \$906).